Somfic/documentation/eliteapi/voiceattack/index.md

 # EliteVA

-EliteVA is a plugin for [VoiceAttack](https://www.voiceattack.com).
+EliteVA is a plugin for [VoiceAttack](https://www.voiceattack.com), powered by EliteAPI.